colin-heffernan/HeffOS-Nix-Flake/modules/nixos/system/README.md

 - `connectivity` contains the modules to control ethernet, Wi-Fi, and Bluetooth
 - `default.nix` contains the module to control configurations I will always use
 - `hardware-acceleration.nix` contains the module to control hardware acceleration
+- `pipewire.nix` contains the module to control PipeWire
 - `powersave.nix` contains the module to control power-saving features
 - `zram.nix` contains the module to control swapping on ZRAM